aws-samples/aws-proton-template-checker-action/README.md

     Runtime: '{{service_instances[0].outputs.LambdaRuntime}}'
 ```

-The service and environment outputs will be used for every service instance and environment in your template.
+For simplicity, you provide sample outputs for your service, environment and components only once (not once per service instance or environment).

 ## Limitations

 This is currently a work-in-progress, here are some things we don't currently support:

-1. Components
+1. Components outputs
 2. Schemas defining `default` values must use a lower-cased `default`.
 3. Error handling when a sample output is not available to template has somewhat cryptic error messaging.